 Hike or drive to this 13,064-foot peak in Great Basin National Park, the second highest in Nevada.
 If you hike it, get a very early morning start at the Summit Trail parking lot to avoid afternoon thunderstorms.
 It’s a 8.6-mile round-trip trek, with 2,900 feet in elevation gain, to the summit.
 Or let your car do the work and take the 12-mile (round-trip) paved Wheeler Peak Scenic Drive, which begins at the park boundary on Hwy.
 488. Climb 4,000 feet to the peak’s face, while taking in stunning views of the Great Basin Desert below.

 Outside of the park, head to the Nevada Northern Railway Museum in Ely, a National Historic Landmark where you can ride on trains pulled by century-old engines.
 Check nnry.com for the schedule of themed trains.

-To learn about a darker part of Nevada’s past, visit the Topaz Museum in Delta, educating visitors about the internment camp where more than 8,000 Japanese Americans were imprisoned during World War II.
+To learn about a darker part of our country’s past, visit the Topaz Museum in Delta, Utah, educating visitors about the internment camp where more than 8,000 Japanese Americans were imprisoned during World War II.
 Discover the stories of those who lived at Topaz at the museum before visiting the camp site, which is approximately five miles away.